dat310-2025/info/exercises/python/flask3sql/README.md

 ## Exercise #1: Listing movies

+Folder [ex_1](ex_1) contains the solution for Exercise 4 from the last lecture.
-Update [Exercise 4 from the last lecture on flask](../../../solutions/python/flask2/ex_4) such that movies are loaded from the MySQL database.
+Update update the site, such that movies are loaded from a SQLites database.

 Specifically,